ShoyaKomura/WheatGammaIrradiationMutGenomeSeq/README.md

 ```
 - The output named <output_prefix>\_chr<1A~7D>.png will be generated.

-## Calculate and plot the difference(delta-depth) between two samples.
+## The difference of moving average(delta-depth) between two samples.
 ### Calculate delta-depth
 At first, count read dept hat all position from BAM.
 ```